3.4 Computer SystemsKey Facts

 MAR vs MDR - Quick Comparison

-This key facts covers MAR vs MDR - Quick Comparison within MAR & MDR for GCSE Computer Science.
-Revise MAR & MDR in Systems Architecture for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 6 of 7 in this topic.
+This key facts covers MAR vs MDR - Quick Comparison within MAR, MDR & Registers for GCSE Computer Science.
+Revise MAR, MDR & Registers in 3.4 Computer Systems for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 6 of 8 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position